defra-design/aqie-design-history/app/posts/private-beta/sprint-one.md

 * check air quality in my chosen local area (forecast and measured)
 * understand how air quality can affect me or the people I care for
-* understand about the different pollutants, the sources and how they can affect short term and long term health
+* understand the different pollutants, the sources and how they can affect short term and long term health

 ## Screens within the prototype